Sonictherocketman/Microblogger/README.md

 More information on the various parts below.

 Pull requests gladly accepted.

-## Notes

-As for what tech stack will support the web-api server, or for that matter, what language it will use (since Python isn't required) that has not yet been decided.
-At time of writing, either a Django or Node.js options are being considered, though suggestions are welcome.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Microblogger</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Brian Schrader</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/Sonictherocketman/Microblogger" rel="dct:source">https://github.com/Sonictherocketman/Microblogger</a>.